MicrosoftDocs/winrt-api/windows.management.deployment/packagemanager_addpackageasync_1360552771.md

 ## -description

-Adds a package and its dependency packages to the specified volume for the current user, using the specified deployment options.
+Adds a [Package](https://docs.microsoft.com/uwp/api/windows.applicationmodel.package) and its dependency packages to the specified volume for the current user, using the specified deployment options.

 ## -parameters